 - A range of electives from all disciplines to choose after the first year.

-- Exit routes at Certificate and Diploma level are possible (although do not carry CLD/JNC professional validation).
+- Exit routes at Certificate and Diploma level are possible.

 Nazarene Theological College is an approved partner of The University of Manchester, delivering programmes developed by Nazarene Theological College, approved by and leading to an award of the University of Manchester.

 Methods of Assessment

 We try to include a wide variety of assessment methods throughout our programmes.
-Types of formative (non-credit bearing) assessment include class presentations, essay outlines, online forums, and group presentations, with feedback on these through individual tutorials, on-site visits, group discussions, written and oral feedback on essays.
-Our Summative (credit-bearing) assessments include research essays, case studies, group projects, individual projects, placement assessment (portfolios, reflections), book reviews, a limited number of module examinations, and a research dissertation.
+Types of formative (non-credit bearing) assessment include class presentations, essay outlines, online forums, and group presentations, with feedback on these through individual tutorials, on-site visits, group discussions, individual tutorials, or written and oral feedback on essays.
+Our Summative (credit-bearing) assessments include research essays, case studies, group projects, individual projects, personal reflections, book reviews, a limited number of module examinations, and a research dissertation.

 Teaching and Learning Methods

 NTC offers small class sizes, with classes ranging from 5 to 35 students.
-Most classes run in a weekly format (usually Monday to Wednesday), and are complemented by one-week intensive sessions in September, January and May at our Manchester campus.
+Most classes run in a weekly format (usually Monday to Wednesday), though students can take selected classes in short intensive sessions in January and May.

 Teaching methods include lectures, seminars and class discussions, oral presentations, group work, individual tutorials, directed reading, placement learning, case studies, individual supervision, and student-led seminars.

-Students will receive a minimum of 360 (including placements) credits while on this course.
+Students will receive a minimum of 360 credits while on this course.

 Modules & Placements

-Study is combined with a main placement in the second year of the course, and an optional alternative placement in a different context at the end of the first year.
-All placements are supported by Placement Managers based in both Glasgow and Manchester who will work with you to identify and set-up creditable placement settings, and provide ongoing management of the placement experience.
+Study is combined with a main placement in the second year of the course, and an optional alternative placement in a different context.
+All placements are supported by Placement Managers who will work with you to identify and set-up placement settings, and provide ongoing management of the placement experience.

-A range of placement settings including a consideration of workplace-based placements are available; from community projects to churches, schools to youth centres, detached youth work and arts-based projects and provide a supportive learning space.
+A range of placement settings including a consideration of workplace-based placements are available; from community projects to churches, schools to youth centres, detached youth work and arts-based projects that provide a supportive learning space.